luca-bruegger/Frienradar-Website/content/how-does-it-work.md

 ---
-title: "How Does It Work"
+title: "How does it work"
 draft: false
 ---